 2. Perfect Bar Clamp Cover:

-Iron pipe clamps can easily mar softer woods or react with the glue to stain the wood.
+Iron pipe clamps can easily mar softer woods or react with glue to stain the wood.
 My solution is to chop a neighborhood of plastic PVC pipe to size and place it around the pipe.
 If you’ve got several short lengths, you’ll space them strategically to accommodate different widths of stock wood.

 3. Flexible Sanding Block from the Office: